keepsuit/laravel-opentelemetry/README.md

 Console commands are not traced by default.
 You can trace console commands by adding them to the `commands` option of `ConsoleInstrumentation`.

 You can disable this instrumentation by setting `OTEL_INSTRUMENTATION_CONSOLE` to `false` or removing `ConsoleInstrumentation::class` from the config.

+### Scout

+Tracing of laravel scout operations requires the `opentelemetry` php extension to be installed and enabled.

+The instrumentation trace operations performed by laravel scout in a generic way without tracking engine-specific attributes.

+You can disable this instrumentation by setting `OTEL_INSTRUMENTATION_SCOUT` to `false` or removing `ScoutInstrumentation::class` from the config.

 ## Traces